CARES ACT FINAL REPORT

-8. CCU Financial Aid and Scholarships has posted instructions and guidance for students regarding CARES Act funding on its website.
-Eligible students were emailed in May regarding eligibility status, encouragement to set up direct deposit for electronic receipt of these funds, and the application process to request additional funding.
-Students also received communication in June regarding application decisions and award disbursements.
+8. CCU Financial Aid and Scholarships posted instructions and guidance for students regarding CARES Act funding on its website.
+Eligible students were emailed in May 2020 regarding eligibility status, encouragement to setup direct deposit for electronic receipt of these funds, and the application process to request additional funding.
+Students also received communication in June 2020 regarding application decisions and award disbursements.

 CARES Act FAQs

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act, a Federal Law enacted by Congress, includes funds to assist qualified students in need during the pandemic.
-Students enrolled at CCU for Spring 2020 who meet the qualifications below will receive an email in their CCU email inbox confirming eligibility for funds on May 8.
-Should you have questions or need additional information about the award, please call (843) 349-2313 or email email@example.com to speak with a financial aid counselor.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act, a Federal Law enacted by Congress, included funds to assist qualified students in need during the pandemic.
+Students enrolled at CCU for Spring 2020 who met the qualifications below received an email in their CCU email inbox confirming eligibility for funds on May 8, 2020.
+For more information about the award, please call (843) 349-2313 or email firstname.lastname@example.org to speak with a financial aid counselor.

-Q: Who qualifies for the CARES Act Funds?
+Q: Who qualified for the CARES Act Funds?

-A: To be eligible for the CARES Act grant funding you must meet all the following criteria:
+A: To be eligible for the CARES Act grant funding you must have met all the following criteria:

-- You must be currently enrolled at CCU as of the last day of class for Spring 2020.
+- You must have been enrolled at CCU as of the last day of class for Spring 2020.

 - You must have incurred expenses related to the disruption of campus operations due to the COVID-19 crisis.

-- You must also be eligible for Federal Title IV funding by meeting all of the following requirements:
+- You must have been eligible for Federal Title IV funding by meeting all of the following requirements: